 Besides, you can get most store cards with fair credit.
 Charge cards are usually for very good-to-excellent credit.

 What actually gets a bit confusing is that there are two types of store credit cards: store-only cards and store-affiliated cards that can be used anywhere.
 Still, neither is a charge card technically.

 Store credit cards work like regular consumer credit cards, in that you make purchases on the card, and you make payments on your purchases, either in full, or over time.
-The difference is, with a store credit card, you’re limited to purchases within the store or the store website.
+The difference is, with a store credit card, you’re typically limited to purchases within the store, a group of stores or the store websites.… read full answer

 The exception is a store card co-branded with a network such as Visa or Mastercard.
 You’ll still be eligible for any in-store discounts when you use the card, plus you’ll have the flexibility of using the card anywhere the card’s network is accepted.

 Store credit cards come with advantages, and some pitfalls.
 You’ll have to assess how frequent you shop at the store, along with your spending habits and current credit profile before you apply.